 - Only surplus items approved for pick up and on the weekly schedule can be picked up by eCycleSecure.
 Because these items require special processing and tracking, departments cannot ask eCycleSecure to take items not listed on the approved pick-up schedule.
 Also if you decide not to surplus an item after you have submitted the form, you must contact Surplus Property to have the item removed from the tracking system.

-- eCycleSecure will contact the requester by Wednesday of the schedule pick-up week to confirm the pick-up time.
+- eCycleSecure will contact the requester by Wednesday of the scheduled pickup week to confirm the pickup time.
 On the day of pick-up, eCycleSecure will contact the requester approximately 20 minutes prior to arrival at the facility.
 If no contact, the eCycleSecure driver will call back after 10 minutes; if still no contact, eCycleSecure will email the requester to reschedule for another date.